How to Use/Read a Hydrometer for Wine and Beer(The Easy Way)How To Use A Hydrometer (The Easy Way)

 It usually comes with a thin plastic case to help to protect it and uses a scale called specific gravity or just gravity for short.

 It works on the same principle as floating in the dead sea.

-The dead sea is so natural to swim in because it is full of dissolved minerals.
+The dead sea is so easy to float in because it is full of dissolved minerals.

-Much like in the Dead Sea, the more dissolved sugar there is in the solution, the higher the hydrometer floats, giving a higher reading on the hydrometer's scale.
+Much like in the Dead Sea, the more dissolved sugar there is in a beer or wine solution, the higher the hydrometer floats, giving a higher reading on the hydrometer's scale.